-A: Mobile Money employs industry best practices with regards to security.
+A: Mobile Banking employs industry best practices with regards to security.
 It has been assessed against industry security criteria by a number of independent system security experts.

-At a high level, Mobile Money offers the following security safeguards:
+At a high level, Mobile Banking offers the following security safeguards:

-• Encryption - 128-bit encryption is used for all transactions within Mobile Money and between Mobile Money and other Fiserv solutions (e.g., core banking and payment systems).
+• Encryption - 128-bit encryption is used for all transactions within Mobile Banking and between Mobile Banking and other Fiserv solutions (e.g., core banking and payment systems).

-• Fraud - Mobile Money incorporates mechanisms such as transaction validation and transaction reconciliation processes to detect fraud.
+• Fraud - Mobile Banking incorporates mechanisms such as transaction validation and transaction reconciliation processes to detect fraud.

-• Availability/Resilience - Mobile Money is protected against malicious attacks through software and server hardening measures.
+• Availability/Resilience - Mobile Banking is protected against malicious attacks through software and server hardening measures.

-• Audit Ability - Mobile Money provides full audit capabilities through event logs and event-based reporting.
+• Audit Ability - Mobile Banking provides full audit capabilities through event logs and event-based reporting.

 Q: Is my personal or financial information stored on my phone?

-Q. What accounts can I access with Mobile Money?
+Q. What accounts can I access with Mobile Banking?

-A: Mobile Money provides access to the same accounts you can access in Internet Banking, including personal checking, savings, loan and line of credit accounts.
+A: Mobile Banking provides access to personal checking, savings, loans, and lines of credit.

 Q. What do I need to get started?

-Q. How do I begin using Mobile Money?
+Q. How do I begin using Mobile Banking?